 Tel. (mobile) +39 339 3514359

-Details of small group workshops of pure creation with Mara coming soon.
+Small group workshops of pure creation with Mara.
 Dream holidays for potters don't get much better than this.
-Bucchero and raku from morning till dawn.
+Bucchero and Raku from morning till dawn.
 In a setting that will have you spinning with your own imagination and creativity.
 In undiscovered Tuscany.

 Explore some more...